Demographics of the European Union: Population by country

-The most populous member state is Germany, with an estimated 82.8 million people, and the least populous member state is Malta with 0.52 million.
+The most populous member state is Germany, with an estimated 83.5 million people, and the least populous member state is Malta with 0.57 million.

-Birth rates in the EU are rather low with the average woman having 1.6 children.
-The highest birth-rates are found in Ireland with 16.876 births per thousand people per year and France with 13.013 births per thousand people per year.
-Spain has the lowest birth rate in Europe with 8.221 births per thousand people per year.
+Birth rates in the EU are in the low range, with the average woman having 1.6 children.
+The highest birth rates are found in Ireland with 11.153 births per thousand people per year and in France with 10.862 births.
+Spain has the lowest birth rate in Europe with 7.816 births per thousand people per year.

+The table below uses data from Eurostat.
+The following is the estimated population of the EU on 1 January 2025: